20steps/cordova-plugin-watch/README.md

 also see http://github.com/mutualmobile/MMWormhole

 ### Example App
-Find an example app here: http://github.com/20steps/cordova-plugin-watch-example the exampel is a simple cordova app based upon ionic framework that commuincates with a apple watch (watchkit) app
+You can find an example app here: http://github.com/20steps/cordova-plugin-watch-example The example is a simple cordova app -- using the ionic framework -- that commuincates with an apple watch (watchkit) app

 ### Resources
 * MMWormhole: http://github.com/mutualmobile/MMWormhole